pkdindustries/soulshack/README.md

 - `irc_invite` - Invite one or more users to the IRC channel
 - `irc_names` - List all users currently in the IRC channel
 - `irc_whois` - Get detailed information about a user
-- `irc_history` - Get recent chat history for a specific channel

 Example:
 ```bash